 Screen Takeover

-Part of project "Art.Act.Disrupt" / Funded by ACF - Active Citizens Fund
+Part of project "Art.Act.Disrupt" / Funded by Active Citizens Fund

 Organised by ABR - Alternative Brains Rule + YEU - Youth for Exchange & Understanding Cyprus